Shanghai welcomes Aldi!

 So, we chose densely populated catchment areas with a good mix of residential and commercial activities.

 To what extent do you believe that you are becoming a convenience-oriented retailer?

 Recently a number of big international retailers such as Carrefour and Auchan have begun to consider whether they should reduce their level of engagement in the People's Republic.
 Does this worry you?

-More store photos available online on LZnet: "So präsentiert Aldi sich in Shanghai" (paywall)
+More store photos are available on our German website: 'So präsentiert Aldi sich in Shanghai' (paywall)